Offset Charge Dependence of Measurement-Induced Transitions in Transmons

-To characterize the measurement-induced transitions as a function of external flux and gate charge offset we first use a device (device A) with a readout resonator frequency $\omega_r/2\pi=\SI{6.12}{GHz}$ and decay rate $\kappa/2\pi = \SI{2.6}{MHz}$.
+To characterize the measurement-induced transitions as a function of external flux and gate charge offset, we first use a device (device A) with a readout resonator frequency $\omega_r/2\pi=\SI{6.12}{GHz}$ and decay rate \bd{$\kappa/2\pi = \SI{.38}{MHz}$}.
 The resonator is coupled with strength $g/2\pi=\SI{13}{MHz}$ to a transmon qubit of charging energy $E_C/2\pi = \SI{365}{MHz}$ and maximum Josephson energy $E_J/2\pi = \SI{6.71}{GHz}$ at zero flux bias $\phi_{\mathrm{ext}}=0$.
-With a maximum $E_J/E_C$ ratio of $\sim 18.5$, this device is in the shallow transmon regime with $\sim \SI{9}{MHz}$ charge dispersion of the 0-1 transition. \Cref{fig_transmons}(a) shows the flux dependence of the transmon's transition frequencies between the ground state and the first two excited states.
-To stabilize the charge offset, we measure Ramsey fringes of the 0-1 transition as a function of the gate charge, revealing two sinusoids of periodicity $2e$; see \cref{fig_transmons}(c)~~\cite{serniak_hot_2018,Rist__2013}.
-The two measured frequencies result from random quasiparticle tunneling events shifting the response by $1e$; see also the full and dashed lines in \cref{fig_transmons}(a) labeled even and odd, respectively~\cite{Schreier2008}.
-We calibrate $n_g$ by measuring the frequency difference at multiple charge offsets, a process which takes about 10 s.
-By repeatedly performing this active monitoring, we achieve control over $n_g$ with 2 \% precision.
+With a maximum $E_J/E_C$ ratio of $\sim 18.5$, this device is in the shallow transmon regime with $\sim \SI{9}{MHz}$ charge dispersion of the 0-1 transition \bd{and $T_1 \approx \SI{30}{\mu s}$ at the sweet spot}. \Cref{fig_transmons}(a) shows the flux dependence of the transmon's transition frequencies between the ground state and the first two excited states. \bd{Our calibration of the charge offset relies on measuring the} Ramsey fringes of the 0-1 transition as a function of the \bd{applied offset voltage, which reveals} two sinusoids of periodicity $2e$; see \cref{fig_transmons}(c)~~\cite{serniak_hot_2018,Rist__2013}.
+The two measured frequencies result from random quasiparticle tunneling events shifting the response by $1e$; see also the full and dashed lines in \cref{fig_transmons}(a) labeled even and odd, respectively~\cite{Schreier2008}. \bd{Before an experiment, we measure the frequency at a few offset voltages, which takes 10 s.
+A sinusoidal fit yields the offset voltage for which $n_g=0$.
+We then set $n_g$ by adjusting the offset voltage relative to $n_g=0$.
+We repeat this procedure every minute, setting $n_g$ with $2\%$ precision.}